 - Is automation necessary to keep up with the market’s demand?
 Will you get left behind if you don’t automate your manufacturing?

 - What technologies and tools are available to help manufacturers grow the bottom line and improve patient outcomes?

 - What kind of decisions need to be made?
 And, in what order?

 - And finally, what's the best hiring strategy to adopt that will bring in and retain the best talent?

 To me, it’s a no-brainer - Automation is the next critical step that the industry needs to take to advance and elevate.
 As companies ramp up manufacturing in anticipation of new drugs and vaccines, it’s becoming clear to many that this advancement cannot be done without having the right talent in place.
-Contract services are now becoming one of the biggest pharma outsourcing trends and could be the best option for companies seeking to innovate.
+Contract services are now becoming one of the biggest strategies when outsourcing life sciences talent and could be the best option for companies seeking to innovate.